 Once you get hooked on preserving at home, you’ll enjoy so many of these recipes from my canning collection.

-- Sugar: Depending on the sweetness of your raspberries, you may not need the full amount of sugar in the recipe.
+- Sugar: Depending on the sweetness of your fresh raspberries, you may not need the full amount of sugar in the recipe.
 Taste and see for yourself.

 - Eggs: Eggs help bind fruit curds and are a valuable part of this recipe.